stefaanbolle/nx584/README.md

 2022-09-11 13:32:44,201 controller INFO Zone 2 (VZ/Others) state is NORMAL
 2022-09-11 13:32:44,205 _internal INFO 172.30.32.1 - - [11/Sep/2022 13:32:44] "GET /events?index=226&timeout=60
 ```

+# Troubleshooting

+If you get a log saying no reusable address, you might need to switch from DNS name `usr-tcp232-302` to the actual IP address and re-install.